allo-protocol/allo-contracts/docs/contracts/payoutStrategy/IPayoutStrategy.md

 Defines the abstract contract for payout strategies for a round.
 Any new payout strategy would be expected to extend this abstract contract.
 Every PayoutStrategyImplementation contract would be unique to RoundImplementation and would be deployed before creating a round.
-Functions that are marked as `virtual` are expected to be overridden by the implementation contract. - updateDistribution - payout

 *- Deployed before creating a round  - Funds are transferred to the payout contract from round only during payout*